Pulivarthi H. Rao, PhD

 Dr. Pulivarthi Rao is Director of the Cancer Cytogenetics Core Laboratory and a principal investigator for the Cancer Genetics and Genomics Program at Texas Children's Cancer and Hematology Center.
 He is certified with a Clinical Laboratory Cytogenetics Director License by the New York State Department of Health.

-Recently, we identified CDC5L, a cell cycle regulator gene as target for 6p12-p21 amplicon found in osteosarcoma.
-Our recent in vivo studies suggest that CDC5L was a potential oncogene.
+Recently, he identified CDC5L, a cell cycle regulator gene as target for 6p12-p21 amplicon found in osteosarcoma.
+His recent in vivo studies suggest that CDC5L was a potential oncogene.

 The goal of the laboratory is to investigate the role of CDC5L in the development of genomic instability and progression of osteosarcoma by overexpressing CDC5L cDNA and down-regulating by SiRNA in normal osteoblasts.
 A wide range of functional, comparative and cytogenetic techniques will be utilized in these studies, including: conventional and molecular cytogenetics- FISH, comparative genomic hybridization (CGH), multicolor spectral karyotyping (SKY), and array CGH.